 Activity measures and indicators.
-This is the data gathered in event response that provide the inputs to measurements and analytics.
-They are the commonly cited example of metrics currently being employed by many security organizations.
-As noted earlier, these are the tallies of incidents, workload, losses, recoveries, places and a host of other factors that are culled from logs, incident reports and investigations.
+These are the data gathered in event response that provide the inputs to measurements and analytics.
+As noted earlier, these are the tallies of incidents, workload, losses, recoveries, places, and a host of other factors that are culled from logs, incident reports and investigations.
 The process typically results in counts for trending and periodic reporting.

 Key performance indicators (KPI) & key risk indicators (KRI).
 More mature organizations are building a body of KPIs consistent with the quality and performance measurement systems at work across the enterprise.
-KPIs are an integral part of business planning and strategy and the KRIs are accepted elements of the enterprise risk management practice.
-There is a clear linkage between KPIs and KRIs for these organizations: KPIs tell the story about how well risks are being managed by all accountable parties and a KRI signals the direction a designated risk is headed.
-They allow these managers to assess the degree to which various control measures enabled risk avoidance and how the results can be leveraged to support resources allocations.
-Companies employing these indicators are seeking to answer the question, is there a defensible line from the elimination of the exploitable security defect to a specifically directed security activity?
+KPIs are an integral part of business planning and strategy, and KRIs are accepted elements of the enterprise risk management practice.
+There is a clear linkage between KPIs and KRIs for these organizations: KPIs tell the story about how well risks are being managed by all accountable parties, and KRIs signal the direction a designated risk is headed.
+They allow these managers to assess the degree to which various control measures enabled risk avoidance and how the results can be leveraged to support resource allocations.
+Companies employing these indicators are seeking to answer the question, Is there a defensible line from the elimination of the exploitable security defect to a specifically directed security activity?
 These are questions that drive the consideration of a security program's value.